domseb/poorly.considered.design/_chapters/01-Qwilr.md

 vingette: /assets/projects/editor/hero-editor.jpg
 ---

-Hello, IT.
-Have you tried forcing an unexpected reboot?
-Yes!
-Yesterday's jam.
-That is what we are to them!...
-Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-OK.
-Moss, what did you have for breakfast this morning?
-Smarties cereal.
-How can you two...
-Don't Google the question, Moss!
-Yes!
-Yesterday's jam.
-That is what we are to them!...
-Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
+That's the American one, you berk!
+I didn't even know Smarties made a cereal.
+They don't, it's just Smarties in a bowl with milk.
 It's like they're pally-wally with us when there's a problem with their printer, but once it's fixed...
 No, no there you go, no there you go.
 I just heard it come on.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-I'm going to murder you...
-You bloody woman!
-Today I have a business empire the like of which the world has never seen the like of which.
-I hope it doesn't sound arrogant when I say that I am the greatest man in the world!

-Hello, IT.
-Have you tried forcing an unexpected reboot?
-Yes!
 Yesterday's jam.
 That is what we are to them!...
 Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-OK.
-Moss, what did you have for breakfast this morning?
-Smarties cereal.
-How can you two...
-Don't Google the question, Moss!
-Yes!
-Yesterday's jam.
-That is what we are to them!...
-Actually, that doesn't work, as a thing, because, you know, jam lasts for ages.
+Hello?
+Is this the emergency services?
+See the driver hooks a function by patching the system call table, so its not safe to unload it unless another thread's about to jump in there and do its stuff, and you don't want to end up in the middle of invalid memory!

+### Highlights

 <section><div class="tiles">
     {% for project in site.projects %} {% capture ctag %}{{page.tags}}{%